LegacyModdingMC/UniMixins/README.md

 ### Build flags
 * `-PmixinSource`: sets the mixin flavor that should be used to build the Mixin module.
 Can be set to `spongepowered`, `fabric`, `gasstation`, `gtnh` and `unimix`.
-* `-PmixinSourceIsLocal`: use the locally built version of `unimix` when building the Mixin module.
+* `-Plocal`: use the locally built version of `unimix` when building the Mixin module.

 ### Roadmap